Item:

 The centerpiece of this collection is a fantastic WWII German Luftwaffe Flight Branch NCO Four Pocket Fliegerbluse (Flight Blouse) Service Tunic, tailor made with an intact maker tag at the rear of the neck.
 It is a bit frayed, so unfortunately we cannot read it accurately, but perhaps someone who is more familiar with makers of German Luftwaffe uniforms may be able to identify it.
 The tunic is in very good / excellent condition, especially considering the long service it most likely saw during the war.
 This great piece is produced in Luftwaffe blue grey wool and shows only only light wear and fading from use, especially around the collar.
 All buttons are bright finished pebbled aluminum and back marked.
 The pocket flaps are all squared, and the front closure features 4 buttons, all sewn directly to the tunic.
 The right breast of the uniform has a correct embroidered NCO Luftwaffe eagle sewn in place with the correct stitching pattern.
 It is only stitched to the outer layer of fabric, so it is the original eagle installed on this uniform tunic.

-The collar of this officer's tunic has 10mm wide NCO Tresse flat silver piping going around the entire collar, correct for an NCO fliegerbluse.
+The collar of this tunic has 10mm wide NCO Tresse flat silver piping going around the entire collar, correct for an NCO fliegerbluse.
 The attached Kragenpatten (Collar Flaps) are in Goldgelb (Gold-Yellow), the correct Waffenfarbe (Corps Color) for Aviator troops such as pilots, air crew, and ground personnel, as well as Fallschirmjäger (parachute troops).
 The sew-in style Schulterklappen (Shoulder Boards or Epaulettes) have the same color piping, and a single row of 10mm NCO tress around the outside with a single "Pip" added, indicating the rank of Feldwebel (Flight Sergeant).
-This is confirmed by the collar insignia, which each show three "gull wing" insignia over a wreath.
+This is confirmed by the collar insignia, which each show three "gull wing" insignia.
 The left sleeve is adorned with a Fliegendes Personal Tätigkeitsabzeichen (Flight Personnel Specialty Badge).

 Under this is a very rare KURLAND cuff title, only awarded to soldiers trapped in the "Courland Pocket", some of the last Germans to surrender during the war.
 Gebauer's service record confirms that he was in a unit stationed to that pocket, and was eligible to receive the award.
 Close examination shows that it matches other period examples, which actually had to be locally manufactured due to the the encirclement of the pocket.